 7. Is Amazon saturated?

-Is Amazon too saturated” is also one of the most popular questions on the internet regarding Amazon FBA.
+This is also one of the most popular questions on the internet regarding Amazon FBA.

 Also, what’s great about Marketplace SuperHeroes, is that you don’t do what everyone else is doing.
 You are not going for the most popular products all located in the US market.
 No, the process is different, and that’s why you have an advantage.
 After having started selling on the platform, I can say with confidence that this process works.

 Any business model that has proven to be profitable may seem as saturated for some people.
-On the other hand, many will see it as a green light to hop on the bandwagon and make the most of it.
+On the other hand, many will see it as a green light to hop on the bandwagon and to make the most of it.
 Don’t be the person that belongs to the first group of people.
 Be brave, be creative, be willing to do the work and do become successful.

 Hopefully, I have been able to offer some insight.
 If there is anything else you would like to know or comment on, please do it in the comment section below.
 This way everyone else can see it as well.
 And if the question cannot be answered briefly, I will add it to my next Q&A post about Amazon FBA.